Kids and screen time, how much is too much?

 How to Turn off Screen Time

-Remember, the amount of screen time your kids have is entirely up to you.
-You can use a screen time app on a tablet or smartphone or just plan 1 or 2 hours maximum screen time.
+Remember, the amount of screen time your kids have is entirely up to you; make sure they choose high-quality programming.
+You can use a screen time app on a tablet or smartphone or plan 1 or 2 hours maximum screen time.

 Healthy TV Screen Time Habits for Kids